Our Directors

 Ms Fisher has over thirty-five years’ experience as a company secretary, director and governance professional.
 She holds a Graduate Certificate in Business and is a Fellow of the Governance Institute and; a Member of Australian Institute of Company Directors.
 She is also an Honorary Life Member and Fellow of the Australian Institute of Office Professionals and a Justice of the Peace.

-Ms Fisher has supported and provided advice to senior management in a number of roles including government ministers.
+Ms Fisher has supported and provided advice to senior management in several roles including government ministers.
 She is or has been a director of various organisations in the private and public sectors, in both Australia and internationally (including USA, UK and New Zealand).
-Ms Fisher runs her own consulting governance practice and is also Company Secretary of Stawell Underground Physics Laboratory Ltd.
+Ms Fisher was appointed Secretary-General of the WA (World Administrators) Alliance late 2023, she is also Company Secretary of Stawell Underground Physics Laboratory Ltd and runs her own consulting governance practice.

 Matt Ralston, Chief Operating Officer